open-xml-templating/docxtemplater/docs/source/platform_support.rst

 Platform Support
 ================

 docxtemplater works on most modern platforms, and also some older ones.
-Here is a list of what is tested regularly :
+Here is a list of what is tested regularly:

 - Node.js versions 6, 7, 8, 9, 10, 11, 12 and all future versions (older versions will also work, but support has ended)
 - Chrome version 58,71,73